 Exchange sets

-Exchange set structure should be defined, either by using the structural diagram from S-100 (reproduced below) as is, or restricting the allowed components, or defining extensions of the individual components.
-If there is internal structure in the exchange sets (e.g., folders and sub-folders), determine the required layout and naming conventions.
-Determine how the exchange set as a whole is packaged (e.g., ordinary folders, zip file, etc.).
+Exchange set structure should be defined, either by using the structural diagram from S-100 Appendix 4a-D (reproduced below) as is, or restricting the allowed components, or defining extensions of the individual components.
+If there is internal structure in the exchange sets (for example folders and sub-folders), determine the required layout and naming conventions.
+Determine how the exchange set as a whole is packaged (for example ordinary folders, zip file, etc.).